2023 Marshall-Motley Scholars Program

 Yes, however, all MMSP Letters of Recommendation must be submitted by the recommender through the MMSP Applicant portal.
 The recommender may submit a duplicate of the letter submitted to LSAC.
 MMSP recommenders must use the MMSP portal to directly upload Letters of Recommendations even if they have previously been submitted to LSAC.
 Please review the Application Instructions (PDF, 47KB) for more details.

-I plan to attend school in fall 2023 part-time.
+I plan to attend school in fall 2024 part-time.
 Can I still apply for this scholarship?

 Should I apply after I take the LSAT even if it will be past the deadline?

 No. LSAT scores are required upon application submission.
-However, we welcome you to apply to the next cycle of Marshall-Motley Scholars Program that will open in the fall of 2023.
+However, we welcome you to apply to the next cycle of the Marshall-Motley Scholars Program that will open in the fall of 2024.
 Please continue to visit the Marshall-Motley Scholars Program homepage External link opens in new browser window for announcements and updates regarding upcoming application cycles.
 If you have any additional questions, please visit About MMSP External link opens in new browser window, Frequently Asked Questions External link opens in new browser window, and Application Instructions (PDF, 47KB) for more details.

 Related Resources on LSAC.org